datphamba/gianty-test/README.md

 1. clone project and run `bundle install` to update gem for project.
 2. run rake `db:setup` to setup database for project.
 * make sure that your machine have been installed `ruby 2.3.0` and `rails 4.2.5` to run this project.
-3. run `rails s` to start project.

-#PUSH DATA TO TEST THIS PROJECT
+#PUSH DATA FOR TEST THIS PROJECT

 Please run `rails console` and add database like example hereafter